The H. E. Huntington’s San Marino Ranch, Southern California

 Gentlemen’s Hunting Lodge – Bird Museum

-To add to the Gentlemen’s Hunting Lodge vibe of this retreat, Mr. H.E.
-Huntington had a mini bird museum.
+To add to the Gentlemen’s Hunting Lodge vibe of this retreat, Mr. H. E. Huntington had a mini bird museum.
 In the Huntington’s time at the San Marino Ranch, there were many wild animals.
 In the early 1900’s, the men would hunt for food on the land.
-In the Huntington’s case some of these taxidermy birds their were family pets.
+In the Huntington’s case some of these taxidermy birds, were their family pets.
 With the pet already deceased, they had them stuffed.
 They had a pair of stuffed Toucan birds, & one stuffed white peacock.
 Also, in the Billiard’s Room, there were 6 other wild animals – 6 stuffed animals “trophies”: foxes, wildcats, one pair deer heads with antlers, & one stuffed elk head with antlers. .

 Peacocks at the San Marino Ranch

-Mr. Huntington loved the exotic Toucan birds.
-He used the toucan bird as his orange crate Logo on for San Marino Ranch “H. E. Huntington’s oranges”.
-Mr. Hertrich states in his book Huntington Botanical Gardens that peacocks (white & blue peacocks) roamed freely on the San Marino Ranch.
+Mr. H. E. Huntington loved his exotic Toucan birds.
+He actually used the toucan bird image on his orange crate Logo on for San Marino Ranch :”H. E. Huntington’s oranges”.
+Mr. Hertrich states in his book: Huntington Botanical Gardens that peacocks (white & blue peacocks) roamed freely on the San Marino Ranch.

 Gentlemen’s Smoking Retreat

-The Billiard Room & Bowling Alley could have been used as a Gentlemen’s Smoking Room also.
+The Huntington’s Billiards Room & Bowling Alley could have been used as a Gentlemen’s Smoking Room, also.
 Mr. Huntington loved smoking cigars; Mrs. Huntington didn’t like smoke in the Huntington Mansion.
 The Bowling Alley as a gentlemen’s retreat solved that problem.
 In the Edwardian years (1910-1920’s): Gentlemen after “Dining” on a multi-course dinner usually retired to the Drawing Room or Billiards Room.
 Mr. Huntington & his male guests most likely took a walk outside to the Bowling Alley/Billiards Room.
 To enjoy their fancy cigars & glass of brandy or whiskey.
 Mr. Huntington was not a big drinker, but he was very hospitable to his guests, if they wanted to partake.

 Whiskey, Sherry, a Brandy, or Tea

-Mr. & Mrs. H. E. Huntington (Belle & Edwards) could have hosted a tea, or enjoyed a glass of sherry.
-The Billards Room/Bowling Alley could hosted cocktails in the evening.
-They had numerous guests & house guests to the Ranch in the Winter & Springtime.
-In Mr. H. E. Huntington’s correspondence, an invitation to the Huntington Mansion was usually requested for 2:30 or 3:00 pm.
+In Mr. H. E. Huntington’s correspondence, an invitation to the Huntington Mansion was usually requested for 2:30 or 3:00 pm in the afternoon.
 The Huntington gardens are particularly lovely during that time of day, which Mr. Huntington mentioned in a letter.
-The Huntingtons or their guests could have also used this resort building for playing cards, bridge, & game of hearts were their favorites!
-At the Ranch, the kitchen made their own ice cream.
-At a “Sunday at the Ranch”, on a hot day they might have served some hot fudge sundaes or root beer floats as a treat.
-The Huntington kitchen made their own homemade vanilla ice cream.
+The Huntingtons or their guests could have also used this resort building for playing cards, bridge, & game of hearts which were their favorites!
+At the Ranch, the Huntington’s kitchen staff made their own homemade ice cream & homemade rootbeer.
+At a “Sundays at the Ranch” entertainment, they would be perfect.
+On a hot day, they might have served some hot fudge sundaes or root beer floats as a treat for their guests.

 Chocolate Sauce, Van Nuys (1922)